oksuzian/Production/JobConfig/ensemble/documentation/BuildingConfiguration.md

 ### **1. Overview**

-This script handles the first stage of generating inputs for a new simulation campaign, often referred to as "Stage 1" or "MDS" (Mixing Dataset Stage) in Mu2e.
+This script handles the first stage of generating inputs for a new mock simulation campaign, referred to as "Stage 1" of the "MDS" (Mock Data Set) production in Mu2e.
 Its primary function is to:

 1.  **Parse Arguments:** Define and set all operational parameters (cosmic type, energy cuts, beam mode).
 2.  **File Access:** Locate and create a file list of raw simulation events from the cosmic ray generator.